Contents

 The signed checkpoint

-An attacker who also recomputes the chain can defeat it on its own, so the second layer anchors the whole ledger at a moment.
-The worker's checkpoint job calls sealCheckpoint, which folds every account's head into one merkleRoot and signs it.
+On its own, the per-account chain can be defeated by an attacker who recomputes it, so the second layer anchors the whole ledger to a moment in time.
+The worker’s checkpoint job calls sealCheckpoint, which folds every account’s head into one merkleRoot and signs it.

 Sealing proves before it signs. recordCheckpoint runs proveChain first; if the chain no longer re-derives, it throws a non-retryable CHAIN_BROKEN fault and persists no checkpoint.
 So a signed root never attests to a tampered ledger.